axiom-crypto/axiom-sdk-core/README.md

 ## Building a query

 The Axiom SDK includes a tool for building a query.
-Create a new query by passing a power of two value to the newQueryBuilder function:
+Create a new query by calling the newQueryBuilder function, which creates a new QueryBuilder object:

 ```
-const qb = ax.newQueryBuilder(32);
+const qb = ax.newQueryBuilder();
 ```

 Append queries with a blockNumber (required), address (optional), and slot number (optional).
+The maximum number queries that can be appended to a QueryBuilder object is currently fixed at 64.
+If you need more queries, split the request up into multiple QueryBuilder objects.

 See the appendix section below for more information on how to figure out what variable goes in what slot.

 ```
 await qb.append({blockNumber: 17090300, address: "0x9C8fF314C9Bc7F6e59A9d9225Fb22946427eDC03", slot: 0});